jasonswett/instant_rails/README.md

   -m rails_application_template/template.rb # Use template.rb as the application template
 ```

+Note that you'll need to prefix `rails_application_template/template.rb` with wherever you actually extracted this repository to.

 Next, start PostgreSQL and Redis by running `docker-compose up`.

 ```bash